DrewKiino/Pacific/README.md

 ![GitHub Logo](pacific-logo.png)

-A set of powerful frameworks to help bootstrap start-app grade apps
+A set of frameworks to help bootstrap start-app grade apps

 # Features